ClaudineHandali/power-outages-project/README.md

-# Power Outages Analysis
-DSC 80 Final Project
+# Predicting Power Outages: What Causes Them and Who's Most Affected?

 By: Claudine Handali, Sharon Tey